veracity/veracity-documentation/sections/dataworkbench/datacatalogue.md

 ### What happens when you respond

 - If you **accept** the request:
-  - A data set is created in both your workspace and the requestor’s workspace.
+  - A data set is created in both your workspace and the requestorÂ’s workspace.
   - The data set will be visible in the requestor's **Data Catalogue**.
 - If you **decline**, the request is rejected and the data set is **not** shared.
 This action **cannot be undone**.